-Our joint center produces great

-masses of telephone intercepts which are transcribed and reviewed by our small staff in Mexico City.
+This piece of information was produced from a telephone tap center which we operate jointly with the office of the President of Mexico.
+It is highly secret and not known to Mexican security and law enforcement officials, who have their own center.
+Our joint center produces great masses of telephone intercepts which are transcribed and reviewed by our small staff in Mexico City.
 By 9 October, the OSWALD telephone conversation of 1 October had been transcribed and a summary of it cabled to Washington.
 The name Lee OSWALD meant nothing special to our Mexico City Station, but in their report they did judge him to be an American male.

-The cabled report was received in Washington on 9 October and checked in our files, where it was immediately noted that the Lee OSWALD phoning the Soviet Embassy in Mexico City was probably the Lee OSWALD who had defected to the Soviet Union in 1959 and returned to the USA in 1962.
-On 10 October 1963, the day after the report from Mexico City, CIA Headquarters sent out a cabled report about Lee OSWALD's phone call to the Soviet Embassy; the report went to the FBI, the Department of State (because OSWALD was a US citizen), and to the Navy Department (because he was a former Marine.)
+The cabled report was received in Mashington on 9 October and checked in our files, where it was immediately noted that the Lee OSWALD phoning the Soviet Embassy in Mexico City was probably the Lee OSWALD who had defected to the Soviet Union in 1959 and returned to the USA in 1962.
+On 10 October 1963, the day after the report from Mexico City, CIA Headquarters sent out a cabled report about Lee OSWALD's phone call to the Soviet Embassy; the report went to the FBI, the Department of State (because OSWALD was a US citizen), and to the Havy Department (because he was a former Marine.)
 The cabled report to these agencies highlighted the liklihood that the Lee OSWALD mentioned was probably the former defector.

-A copy of this same cable was delivered by hand to the Immigration and a long cable went out to Mexico City informing our Station of the back ground of defector Lee OSWALD and asking for more information.
-Our Station was instructed to pass its information on the phone call to the Mexico
+A copy of this same cable was delivered by hand to the Immigration and Naturalization Service, with which we have no cable link.
+The same day a long cable went out to Mexice City informing our Station of the background of defector Lee OSWALD and asking for more information.
+Our Station was instructed to pass its information on the phone call to the Mexice City offices of the FAI, the Embassy, the Naval Attache, and the Immigration and Maturalization Service.
+This was dome.